 Reshaping is accomplished by wearing custom-made rigid contact lenses overnight, while your child is asleep.
 In the morning, your child removes the lenses, and the cornea maintains its new shape for up to 72 hours.
 Clear vision is achieved through an altered corneal shape rather than a visual aid.

 Ortho-K Is Becoming the Standard for Myopia Management

 Ortho-k has been available for more than half a century and has been gaining popularity in recent years thanks to advanced technologies, higher efficiency, and easier handling.
-Optometrists, such as Dr. Andrea Kozma and Dr. Stephanie Britton have a digital corneal topographer—a device that measures and maps the corneal surface—in their practice.
+Optometrists, such as Dr. Andrea Kozma and Dr. Brandon Pham have a digital corneal topographer—a device that measures and maps the corneal surface—in their practice.
 This allows them to carry out all necessary examinations for precise custom-shaped lenses, designed to meet your child’s prescription requirements with high accuracy.

 Another reason ortho-k lenses are popular: they’re extremely convenient.
 Eyeglasses have never been popular among children, and regular contact lenses can move around in the eye and even get lost during play.
 Because children wear ortho-k lenses only when they sleep, and don’t need lenses or glasses during the day, they can go about their day unencumbered.

 Four main treatments can slow down the progression of myopia.
 Each has its advantages and is suitable for different circumstances.